 Ireland’s national tourism development authority, Fáilte Ireland, has named Ireland’s top visited tourist attractions.

-The tourism body recorded a growth of six percent in the rise of visitors visiting Ireland’s shores and they hope to improve this figure in 2012.
+The tourism body recorded a growth of six percent in the rise of people visiting Ireland’s shores, and they hope to improve this figure in 2012.
 They also said Queen Elizabeth and US President Barack Obama’s visits to the country had been a wonderful showcase for everything Ireland has to offer.

 Here is the top ten from each category:

 3. National Museum of Archaeology - 402,582 visitors

 4. Irish Museum of Modern Art - 362,000 visitors

 6. National Museum of Decorative Arts (Collins Barracks) - 295,488 visitors